cybertractorchallenge/cybertractorchallenge_site/content/en/post/apply.md

 +++
-title = 'Apply to the 2024 CyberTractor Challenge!' date = 2024-02-20T10:37:29-06:00
+title = 'Apply to the 2026 CyberTractor Challenge!' date = 2025-10-17T10:37:29-06:00
-featured_image="/images/apply.png"
+featured_image="/images/apply_2026.png"

 +++

-Happy Leap-Year Cybersecurity Enthusiasts and Ag-Tech Innovators!

-CyberTractor Challenge is approaching rapidly, taking place June 10-14 2024 right here in the heartland of the USA!
-We've evolved from a single-brand initiative to an independent 501c3 with a broader venture under our shiny new non-profit status.
-This means more  perspectives, more cool tech, and yes, more tractors of more colors!
-Our event puts you in the room with some of the experts who built the very systems on which you will be training.
+It's that time of year again where we sow the seeds to grow the future of CyberSecurity in Agriculture!

+Applications for the 2026 CyberTractor Challenge are officially open for submission!
+Apply to join us June 8th-12th, 2026 in the heartland of the USA to learn from industry leaders, academic instructors, experts, and our generous sponsors about the exciting field of agriculture cybersecurity!
+It's the 5th year of our event, THIRD year as a 501c3 Non-Profit, and the world of AgTech is growing faster than ever!
+[Head over to our application page here to apply!](/static/apply).

 At this event you will:

 - Learn new skills and network with engineers
 - Assess REAL Agriculture-focused embedded technology stacks
+- Make your own tools for embedded security research
 - Create lasting employer relationships
 - Bolster personal and professional growth